C.D. La Salle

 Club Deportivo La Salle ó Club Deportivo San Pedro was a Honduran football club.

 History

-Club Deportivo La Salle ó Club Deportivo San Pedro It was a soccer club that played in the Honduran National League between the years 1965 and 1968.

-they had their based in San Pedro Sula, Cortés, and they played at home in the Estadio General Francisco Morazán.
+Club Deportivo La Salle was a football club that played in the Honduran National League between 1965 and 1968.
+The club was based in San Pedro Sula, Cortés, and played home matches at the Estadio General Francisco Morazán.

-His top scorer was Enrique Gray Fúnez.
-He played with La Salle in the first professional tournament of the National League of Honduras, scoring his first goal on August 15, 1965.

-He was the scoring champion with 14 goals and continued scoring with them until the 1968-69 season, when he joined the Marathón ranks.

-They changed their name de Club La Salle to Club San Pedro in 1966.
+The club's top scorer was Enrique "Quique" Grey Fúnez.
+He appeared for La Salle in the inaugural 1965–66 season of the Liga Nacional, scoring his first goal on 15 August 1965.
+He finished the season as the league's first-ever top scorer with 14 goals and continued to score for the club until the 1968–69 season, when he joined Marathón.
+The club changed its name from Club La Salle to Club San Pedro in 1966.